Showing posts with label vendors. Show all posts

 Grilled Chicken Fingers with baked sweet potato, toast, and dipping sauce at OH!Bryan's

-We rode to Hartselle to eat lunch at Oh!
-Bryan's.
-It is one of our favorite places to eat when we are in the area.
-It was getting late, but we did stop at Wheeler Dam, where we saw lots of Great Blue Herons, a few snake birds, and several Great White Pelicans (most of them were on the islands far away).
+We rode to Hartselle for lunch at Oh!
+Bryan's is one of our favorite places to eat when we are in the area.
+It was getting late, but we stopped at Wheeler Dam, where we saw many Great Blue Herons, a few snake birds, and several Great White Pelicans (most of them on the islands far away).
 We had a great day but were worn out from all our adventures.

 Great Blue Heron with his catch a fish